aidanwhiteley/books/README.md

 #### Mutation Tests
 There is support for mutation testing using the [Pitest](https://pitest.org/) library.
 To try it out use something similar to
-`mvn -Ppitest -DwithHistory=true -DtargetClasses="com.aidanwhiteley.books.service.*" test`
+`mvnw.cmd -Ppitest -DwithHistory=true -DtargetClasses="com.aidanwhiteley.books.service.*" test`
 Be warned, the first run will take a long time (many minutes) - especially if the glob for targetClasses is wide.
 Subsequent runs should be much quicker.
 Unfortunately, this mutation support wasn't in place when the tests were originally written meaning that the current test suite have some tests that survive too many mutations!
 The mutation test code is there for any new code.